Source Code Management Platform

 ### [Features](https://develop.sentry.dev/backend/source-code-management-platform.md#features)

-The platform exposes two subsystems:
+The platform exposes three subsystems:

 * **Actions** — outbound operations initiated by Sentry code.
 The `SourceCodeManager` class provides 70+ methods covering comments, reactions, pull requests, branches, git objects, reviews, and check runs.